eclipse-esmf/esmf-sdk/CONVENTIONS.md

 write code for the ESMF SDK.

 ## General Conventions
-Our code conventions are based on the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html) but detailed and adjusted for the needs of the ESMF SDK.
+Our code conventions are loosely based on the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html) but detailed and adjusted for the needs of the ESMF SDK.
 The code style is described using the Eclipse code style formatter XML and can be found in the file `.development/esmf-eclipse-codestyle.xml`.